fundamelon/terminal-game-tutorial/README.md

 This is a tutorial on how to create a simple terminal game while learning c++ and ncurses.
 It will guide you through the basics of game programming through several distinct parts, each incrementally adding features.

+By the time  you're done, you'll have created this awesome space game!

 ![final product](.img/spacegame1.gif)

 Project goals: